ar-/apple-flinger/README.md

 Send an email to <incoming+ar-/apple-flinger@gitlab.com> if you need help with anything.

 ## Create Levels
 If you like to create levels (or maps or missions or episodes), There is a wiki-page for it: https://gitlab.com/ar-/apple-flinger/wikis/create-new-level .
 Check it out!
-Please send you levels, no matter if you make 1 or 100.
+Please send your levels, no matter if you make 1 or 100.
 All contributions are welcome.

 ## Translate